 The ODC model compares favorably with outsourcing on this one.
 Since the former presupposes a dedicated team focused on one client, your project will get the undivided attention of hired specialists.

-While outsourcing allows you to recruit just one developer to fill your tech gaps, the ODC approach is supplied in set with a whole team of specialists.
+It is one more important piece of the “What is ODC?”-puzzle.
+While outsourcing allows you to recruit just one developer to fill your tech gaps, the ODC approach is supplied in a set with a whole team of specialists.

 Your tech partner performs a rigorous screening before hiring coders for your ODC.
 All personnel are hand-picked to meet your unique requirements.